 So, place the baking sheet in the middle rack of the oven, and let the chickpeas roast for around 30 minutes.
 Then open the oven and, using a spoon, stir them well to make sure they bake evenly.

 When ready, the roasted chickpeas will shrink to almost half their size.
 This is normal, as the water dries out.

 - Cool.
-Once 45 minutes have passed, turn off the oven, open the door slightly and let them cool in there before removing them.
+Once 45 minutes have passed, and your chickpeas are golden brown, turn off the oven, open the oven door slightly, and let them cool in there before removing them.

-This will ensure that the crispiness will last for at least 3 days!
+This will remove any excess moisture and ensure that the crispy texture will last for at least 3 days!

 How to store